praveen4463/out-front-end/README.md

 Zylitics Main App - The user facing app for Zylitics.

+Notes: timezones.json keeps just timezones accepted by win server, when we have mac, make arrangements to either show separate timezones based on platform.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts